 When my co-worker, Billy, makes fun of me I lock myself in the janitor's closet and Lauren has to come get me.
 "Are you from Hot Topic?"
 I say.
 "Please hire me and give me free clothes to make me look more alternative.
 I want to wear a black skirt and fishnets and a t-shirt that says "You laugh at me because I'm different.
-I laugh at you because you have centipedes in your vagina."
+I laugh at you because you have a deformed labia."
 One of the great things about the internet is that if someone talks to you through email, ICQ, or a messageboard it's perfectly normal and acceptable if you don't respond.
 It strips bullies of their primary weapon: the left field question that the victim can't answer without making a fool of themself.
 I'd love to drag Billy onto my internet where he'd be in a weakened and vulnerable state like Freddy Krueger when someone pulls him into the real world.

 In a reality where all veils have been removed, life resembles the Sega Genesis game, Dr. Robotnik's Mean Bean Machine.
 When we connect the beans they don't just disappear.
 The only way to get rid of them is to dump them on someone else.
 This update is about the people who have been on the receiving end of my life's emotional refuse.
-In a moment straight out of a fruity Roger Waters concept album, my memories of these people will eventually come back to torment me until I either die or get distracted by some really good bondage porn.
+In a moment straight out of a shitty Roger Waters concept album, my memories of these people will eventually come back to torment me until I either die or get distracted by some really good porn.

 In an ideal world, the girl I met in my british literature class would've gotten a chance to tell me what a jerk I was.
 She also would've mentioned how hard it is to be an extrovert what with the invisible astronauts that will torture her to death if she ever stops stream of consciousness babbling to people she doesn't even know.
 I told her how I associated places with emotional states.
 I wonder what she would've said if I told her the emotions she gave me were pure Mcdonalds.
 Yes, that's my big mac combo meal.
 I'm going to masturbate until my dick bleeds and then use the blood as lube so you'd better give me some extra napkins.